HamadUllahgit/Restaurants-Sales-Anlysis-in-Databricks/README.md

 # Restaurant Sales Analysis using Spark in Databricks

-This project is an end-to-end data analysis pipeline for restaurant sales data using Apache Spark in Databricks.
+This project is an end-to-end data analysis for restaurant sales data using Apache Spark in Databricks.
 It includes various analyses and visualizations such as customer spending, menu pricing, customer visits, category sales, and time-based sales trends.

 ## Table of Contents
 - [Project Description](#project-description)